shamalex/appspace/README.md

 ### Listing Page:

 - Shows a list of characters with their name and image.
-- You can search by name
+- You can search by name.
+- Using debounce to avoid making too many requests.
 - Filter by status (Alive, Dead, Unknown).
 - Filter by Gender (Male, Female, Unknown).
 - Sort alphabetically.